-- 23. CPCs with flag vessel fishing on DFADs shall submit to the IOTC Executive Secretary, each year in their Annual Implementation Report, a DFAD Management Plan for the use of DFADs and associated technologies in accordance with the Guidelines for Preparation of FAD Management Plans as provided for DFADs in Annex I. - 24.
-The Management Plans shall include initiatives or surveys to investigate and shall, to the extent possible, minimise the capture of juvenile tropical tuna, in particular bigeye tuna and yellowfin tuna, and non-target species associated with fishing on DFADs.
-Management Plans shall also include guidelines to prevent the abandonment, discarding and loss of DFADs.

-25. The IOTC Compliance Committee and the IOTC Scientific Committee shall analyse the Management Plans and report the results of this analysis to the Commission.
+- 23.25.
+CPCs with flag vessel fishing on DFADs shall submit to the IOTC Executive Secretary Secretariat, each year in their Annual Implementation Report, a DFAD Management Plan for the use of DFADs and associated technologies in accordance with the Guidelines for Preparation of FAD Management Plans as provided for DFADs in Annex I. - 24.
+The objectives of the DFAD Management Plans shall include initiatives or surveys to investigate and shallPlan shall be, to the extent possible, minimise the capture of juvenile tropical tuna, in particular to monitor and keep at sustainable levels the impact on small bigeye tuna and yellowfin tuna, and non-target species associated with fishing on -DFADs.
+Management Plans shall also include guidelines and to prevent the loss or abandonment, discarding and loss of DFADs. - 26.
+The Management Plan shall include initiatives or surveys to achieve the above-mentioned objectives. - 25.27.
+The IOTC Compliance Committee and the IOTC Scientific Committee shall analyse the Management Plans and report the results of this analysis, including any potential best practices, to the Commission.